-This is one of those healthy recipes that you actually forget is healthy.
-It’s always a crowd pleaser, and quite honestly, it’s so good that when I make it I forget I’m on a diet.
+This recipe has been a favorite of mine long before the Slow Carb diet.
+I originally found it in my mom’s Cooking Light magazine, and when I googled it, I found it reposted here at myrecipes.com.
+It’s one of those healthy recipes that you kind of forget is healthy, and it’s always a crowd pleaser with company.
+Really, it’s so good that when I make it I forget I’m on a diet.

 While nuts are considered an occasional treat on the Slow Carb Diet, you can still enjoy this meal guilt-free knowing walnuts are full of healthy omega-3 fatty acids, lower cholesterol and tryglyceride levels, lower the risk of heart disease, combat depression and help with weight loss (plus some other benefits as well!)